input-output-hk/plutus-pioneer-program/docs/overview.rst

     If you find this helpful, and you fancy helping out a small Cardano Stake Pool, please consider staking a little of your ADA with CHESS https://chess.ihpapp.com, or any of the many other small pools run by single stake pool operators.

     Staking with a single pool operator helps with the decentralization of Cardano.
-Rather than having all the ADA staked with a few big players, the overall stake is separated across a large number of operators.
+Rather than having all the ADA staked with a few big players, the overall stake is spread across a large number of operators.

-    Although the frequency of rewards with a single SPO will be lower, those rewards will be higher, and the overall annual return will be the same (5-6% per annum).
+    Although the frequency of rewards with a single SPO may be be lower, those size of those rewards will offset the lower frequency, and the overall annual return will be the same as with a larger pool (5-6% per annum).